-We welcome proposals that discuss how data has led to radical change.
+We welcome proposals that discuss ideas for the future.
 This can include but is not limited to:

-The committee encourages proposals from both first-time RDAP presenters and those who provide a follow up on a project previously presented at an RDAP Summit.
-Presenters are invited to think about how research data issues can create and sustain inclusive communities and inform our services, practices, and technology.
+We welcome proposals from both first-time RDAP presenters and those who provide a follow up on a project previously presented at RDAP.

 We also welcome submissions from employees of sponsors and will evaluate them using the same methods as other submissions.
 However, submissions will not be considered if they focus only on demonstrating or selling a sponsor’s specific product.

-The committee will consider 1) the currency and relevance of the topic to the field, 2) appropriateness of the proposal for the session type, 3) impact of practices, conclusions, or recommendations (if applicable), 4) evidence of critical engagement (i.e. considering the context of the topic in the larger world of questions about equity and justice), 5) organization and clarity, and 6) evidence of ethical research practice (if applicable).
-Proposals will also be evaluated on potential engagement of participants and how it will provide and encourage multiple perspectives and views on the topic proposed.
-Workshop proposals will be evaluated based on their learning outcomes.
+The committee will consider 1) the currency and relevance of the topic to the field, 2) appropriateness of the proposal for the session type, 3) impact of practices, conclusions, or recommendations (if applicable), 4) evidence of critical engagement & ethical research (if applicable), 5) organization and clarity.
+Workshop proposals will also be evaluated based on their learning outcomes.
 Lightning talks can be shorter and more informal and the committee will evaluate them with that in mind.